stake-capital/polkadot/README.md

-# Polkadot
+# Polkadot Stake Capital
-All information related to polkadot
+All information related to Polkadot

 # Documentation